-The Office of Student Activities provides opportunities for evening and weekend, alcohol-free programs and events.
-During the academic years of 18-19 and 19-20, the Campus Activities Board (CAB) sponsored events to provide alternatives to the local party and nightclub scene.
-CAB offered a variety of events to Lenoir-Rhyne University students and programs range from movies and comedians to speakers and concerts.
-CAB hosts over 30 events on-campus, all of which are completely free to students.
-Free food and entertainment is provided at the end of semester late night Exam Breakfast.
+The Office of Student Involvement provides funding opportunities for late-night, alcohol-free programs and events.
+During the academic year, the Campus Activities Board (CAB) sponsors events to provide alternatives to the local party and nightclub scene.
+CAB offers a variety of events to Lenoir-Rhyne University students and programs range from movies and comedians to speakers and concerts.
+CAB hosts over 34 events on-campus, all of which are completely free to students.
+Free food and entertainment are provided at the end of semester late night exam breakfast, The Final Flip.
 In addition, CAB sponsors free movie nights at the local theatre.